-Civil Police – PA/Hamas
+Civil Police (PCP) – PA/Hamas

 In Area A of the West Bank, the Civil Police is the Palestinian Authority’s main law enforcement apparatus.
 It handles ordinary police functions such as combating crime and upholding public order, and is also in charge of the PA’s prisons.
 The Civil Police has various sub-branches including criminal investigation, drug enforcement, public order, traffic, emergency response, and women’s police.
 In theory, the PCP reports to the Minister of Interior.
 It receives training from the EU's Police Mission for the Palestinian Territories (EUPOL COPPS).

 In Gaza, the Civil Police force is made up is made up of members of the armed wings of Hamas and the Popular Resistance Committees (PRCs), as well as members of smaller factions in Gaza.